Monumental Cemetery of Mortara: Modern expansion

-In 2016, in response to the constant requests for more niches and tombs, the Comune of Mortara decided to invest 800,000 euros for the Cemetery's extension.
+In 2016, in response to the constant requests for more niches and tombs, the Comune of Mortara decided to invest 800,000 euros in the Cemetery's extension.
 This intervention was considered necessary due to the limited number of existing tombs available.
 The renovation took place in two different areas: the main Cemetery in Milanese Street where 200 new tombs and 6 chapels would be constructed and the Casoni di Sant'Albino's Cemetery with the addition of 20 niches.
 The project for the Casoni di Sant'Albino cemetery was carried out accordingly to the planned schedule.
 The reconstruction of the main Cemetery in Milanese Street was repeatedly postponed by the junta of Mortara beyond the planned start date of early 2017.
 In 2020 the project plan was accepted by the City Council.
 The maintenance and expansion of the Cemetery included the construction of the Garden of Remembrance, the common cinerary and the new common ossuary.